"Travel with the White House Chefs"? to Scotland - Cooking class, Scotch, Castles, Outlander, good food+

 Scotch and Drambuie are drunk across the sphere and adored and loved with some bagpipe music!

-We've yet to find someone who dislikes Walker's Shortbread Cookies that are sold across the planet.
+We've yet to find someone who dislikes Walker's Shortbread Cookies that are sold on the planet.
 These are just a few simple examples of many, many dishes we focus on and love.
 Chef Marti has his Scone Recipe streaming on the STE Network with STE Originals.

 Our typical Scottish dinners, or to celebrate Robert Burns, often include